 We want to know your priorities for research about body weight and obesity.

 We are asking members of the public, researchers, doctors and nurses, and policy makers to tell us what is important to them.

-We will follow a process to bring these ideas together to produce a top 10 list of research questions.
+We are following a process to bring these ideas together to produce a top 10 list of research questions.
 These will be questions that matter most to people and for which we do not know the answer.

 We will share this list with research funders and researchers themselves to focus research on what matters most to us all.

-We will follow the general steps set out by the James Lind Alliance.
+We are following the general steps set out by the James Lind Alliance.

-The first stage is an online survey to gather your research questions.
-We will group these together and exclude the questions that have already been answered or which are out of scope.
+The first stage involved an online survey to gather research questions.
+We grouped these together and excluded the questions that had already been answered or which were out of scope.

-In a second online survey all participants will be asked to put these questions in order of importance.
+In a second online survey, all participants will be asked to put these remaining questions in order of importance.
 A short list of 20-30 questions will be drawn up.

-Then we will hold a workshop for a group of survey respondents, this will include members of the public and professionals.
+Then we will hold a workshop for a group of survey respondents, members of the public and professionals.
 A list of the top 10 research questions will be agreed upon at this workshop.